alfiecg24/Achilles/docs/Write-ups/checkm8Writeup.md

 In order to craft the hole for the next IO buffer, we should do the following:
 * Stall the device-to-host endpoint.
-* Send a large number requests to create a `0x800`-sized group of request allocations.
+* Send a large number requests to create a build-up of request allocations.
 * Have the first and last of these requests meet the requirements for sending an additional zero-length packet.
 * Trigger a USB reset so that `usb_quiesce()` is called and these requests are leaked.
-* Be left with a perfect hole that is of size `0x800` as DFU re-enters and allocates a new IO buffer.
+* Be left with a hole that can be used to control allocation of the next IO buffer.

 Here's the heap spray function from my project, which is adapted for the T8011 BootROM:
 ```c